Special pricing on Purchases image

 AGREEMENT

-- Buyer donates the 20% discounted dollar amount to a non-profit organization that is currently working for the preservation, protection, and sustainability of planet Earth.
+- Buyer donates the 20% dollar amount to a non-profit organization that is currently working for the preservation, protection, and sustainability of planet Earth.
 (A list of vetted, credible, legitimate organizations will be provided to choose from, if necessary.)

 BENEFITS